A tactical time slot management problem under mixed logit demand: Numerical results

+This section focuses on evaluating the performance of the sALNS method.
+We begin by clarifying two key algorithmic design decisions: the choice of routing heuristic and the number of algorithm repetitions.

+We evaluated three routing heuristics: CFRS (Cluster First, Route Second), CW (Clarke and Wright’s savings heuristic), and ICW (Improved Clarke and Wright’s savings heuristic).
+A detailed comparison is provided in Appendix~\ref{subsec:route}.
+Among the three, the CW heuristic offered the best trade-off between solution quality and computational efficiency, and was therefore selected for integration into our sALNS method.

+Regarding the determination of the algorithmic repetition count, a preliminary variability assessment over ten repetitions per instance showed a coefficient of variation of about 2\% and a standard deviation of about 1\%, indicating that ten repetitions are sufficient to obtain stable and representative results without incurring excessive computational costs. {To ensure a fair comparison with the Gurobi solver, all sALNS solutions are held fixed while routing costs are re-evaluated by solving the induced VRPTW exactly in Gurobi.
+This provides consistent objective values and optimality gaps.

+We start with an evaluation of sALNS on five‑customer instances, enabling benchmarking against the optimal solutions produced by the Gurobi solver.
+Table~\ref{tab:small-size_res} compares the solve times of Gurobi and sALNS, and reports sALNS’s best and mean optimality gaps relative to the optimal solutions found by Gurobi.
+The results demonstrate the limited scalability of exact methods like Gurobi as the number of scenarios increases.
+Although Gurobi guarantees optimality, its solve time becomes prohibitive, exceeding four hours for 100 scenarios, even for a small five-customer instance.
+In contrast, sALNS handles the increasing scenario complexity efficiently, solving the same problems in under 13 seconds while maintaining optimality gaps below 1.5\%.
+This makes sALNS a more practical choice for larger and more realistic instances.

-Figure \ref{fig:exact_comparison_10-20} extends the performance analysis by evaluating the computational efficiency and solution accuracy of sALNS compared to Gurobi on larger instances involving 10, 15, and 20 customers (denoted as C\#) across various scenario counts (denoted as D\#).
-The bars show the computational times, while the overlaid line graph shows the gap between the solutions produced by sALNS and the best reported result obtained by Gurobi.
-This dual representation allows for assessment of sALNS performance in terms of both speed and solution quality.
+Figure~\ref{fig:exact_comparison_10-20} extends the performance analysis by comparing the computational efficiency and solution accuracy of sALNS with Gurobi on larger instances involving 10, 15, and 20 customers (denoted as C\#) across various scenario counts (denoted as R\#).
+The bars represent the computational times (left axis), while the overlaid line graph displays the gap between the solutions produced by sALNS and the best result reported by Gurobi within the 12-hour time limit (right axis).
+This dual representation enables the assessment of sALNS performance in both speed and solution quality.